Public Intoxication Defense

 In the state of Colorado, there are no laws against public intoxication.
-In fact, Colorado prevents the passage of local laws that institute penalties for people who are intoxicated in public.
+Colorado prevents the passage of local laws that institute penalties for people who are intoxicated in public.

 The law simply means that officers can arrest you if you engage in behavior that involves harassment, breaching the peace, or endangering yourself or the people around you.